meabert/Proxmox-Bulk-Deploy/README.md

 This tool enables one to easily spin up 20+ logical VM's in a matter of minutes.
 This is of course assuming requirements are met for hardware, network, storage, staff and the underlying infrastructure to support all of it.

-> [!WARNING]
-> For ease of use all scripts will use default password authentication, the
-> password will be stored as hashed value in a file after creation for
-> record-keeping.
-Make sure you .gitignore this file since it will have
-> sensitive information!
-When ready to make anything public facing it MUST
-> be switched to key-authentication at the minimum for production.

-My background is in the Payment Services Industry - I bring my experience in PCI-DSS Compliance and will do my best to apply this where appropriate.
-With that said this tool comes with zero warranty or liability, check the script before you run the code, check the drive before you nuke it and think before you execute.
+My professional background includes various compliance related items such as PCI-DSS, GDPR, and HIPPA will do my best to apply this where appropriate.
+With that said this tool comes with zero warranty or liability, this is a 'for fun' resource and should never be a substitue or replacement for certified and experienced industry experience.
+Even for fun always be alert, check the script before you run the code, check the drive before you nuke it and think before you execute.